earchibong/devops_projects/kubernetes_02.md

 ```

-*note: `kubectl's port-forward` functionality is being used because no public ip address*
+*note: `kubectl's port-forward` functionality is being used because no public ip address...tunnelling traffic through the machine's port number to the port number of the nginx-service*

 - output:
 ```